pschmeddes/pschmeddes.github.io/how-to/how-to-setup-a-new-domain.md

 ## Create modules
 Open Service Studio for your development environment
 ### Create a Domain Security Foundation Services module
-1. Go to Service Studio and open module (Ctrl+O) "Stencil_Domain_Security_FS"
+- Go to Service Studio and open module (Ctrl+O) "Stencil_Domain_Security_FS"
-2. Click Module > Clone
+- Click Module > Clone
-3. Close Module Stencil_Domain_Security_FS
+- Close Module Stencil_Domain_Security_FS
-4. Rename the new module CloneOFStencil_Domain_Security_FS to <domainprefix> +"_" <domain> + "_Security_FS" e.g. FLD_Fields_Security_FS
+- Rename the new module CloneOFStencil_Domain_Security_FS to <domainprefix> +"_" <domain> + "_Security_FS" e.g. FLD_Fields_Security_FS
-5. Rename Role SampleRole to a meaningfull role e.g. FieldsAdministrator
+- Rename Role SampleRole to a meaningfull role e.g. FieldsAdministrator
-6. Rename Service Action SampleRole_Check to <newRole_Check> e.g. FieldsAdministrator_Check
+- Rename Service Action SampleRole_Check to <newRole_Check> e.g. FieldsAdministrator_Check
-7. Publish the module.
+- Publish the module.
 This module is now placed in Application Independent Modules.
-8. Move this module to application "<domain> Foundation"
+- Move this module to application "<domain> Foundation"

 ### Create Domain Notifications Foundation Services Module
-1. Go to Service Studio and open module (Ctrl+O) "Stencil_Notifications_FS"
+- Go to Service Studio and open module (Ctrl+O) "Stencil_Notifications_FS"
-2. Click Module > Clone
+- Click Module > Clone
-3. Close Module Stencil_Domain_Configuration_FS
+- Close Module Stencil_Domain_Configuration_FS
-4. Rename the new module CloneOFStencil_Domain_Configuration to <domainprefix> +"_" <domain> + "_Notifications_FS" e.g. FLD_Fields_Notificationsn_FS
+- Rename the new module CloneOFStencil_Domain_Configuration to <domainprefix> +"_" <domain> + "_Notifications_FS" e.g. FLD_Fields_Notificationsn_FS
-5. TK edit from here
+- Delete the SAMPLE_Notification record from entity DomainNotification
+- Add the required DomainNotifications
-7. Publish the module.
+- Publish the module.
 This module is now placed in Application Independent Modules.
-8. Move this module to application "<domain> Foundation"
+- Move this module to application "<domain> Foundation"

 ### Create domain navigation module
-1. In service studio open application <domain> Core Widgets
+- In service studio open module Stencil_DomainCoreWidgets_CW
+- Click on Module > Clone
-2. Click on add module name=<domainprefix> + <domain> + "_Navigation_CW"
+- Rename the CloneOfStencil_DomainCoreWidgets_CW to <domainprefix> + <domain> + "_Navigation_CW"
-3. Open manage dependencies <Ctrl+Q>
+- Open manage dependencies <Ctrl+Q>
-4. Remove all dependencies to Stencil_Domain_Configuration_Lib
+- Remove all dependencies to Stencil_Domain_Configuration_Lib
-5. Add dependency to <domain>_Configuration_FS
+- Add dependency to <domain>_Configuration_FS
-6. Remove the Reminder from the datamodel diagram.
+- Remove the Reminder from the datamodel diagram.
-7. Click on apply
+- Click on apply
-8. Check that there are no errors and no dependencies to Stencil_Domain_Configuration_Lib
+- Check that there are no errors and no dependencies to Stencil_Domain_Configuration_Lib
-9. Rename the Domain_CommonBlocks ui flow to <domain>_CommonBlocks.
+- Rename the Domain_CommonBlocks ui flow to <domain>_CommonBlocks.
-10. Remove the rename reminder
+- Remove the rename reminder
-11. Check that ther are no reminders or warnings in the TrueChang tab.
+- Check that there are no reminders or warnings in the TrueChang tab.
-10. 1-click publish the module
+- 1-click publish the module

 ## How-to Setup a domain concept
 For each domain concept perform the following steps